progress/hdp-kubernetes/README.md

 KubernetesIngress of deployment type _LoadBalancer_ will have an external IP configured.
 This IP address should be configured to the DNS name to resolve the DNS correctly.
 The Hybrid Data Pipeline can then be accessed using hostname as configured for the hdp.loadbalancer.hostName in myValues.yaml
 ****
-### Known Issues
-Currently the hybriddatapipeline should be installed in 'default' namespace.
-This will be addressed soon.